 Masters at play (as at 45:35 and an unexpected overture).
 Beautiful.

 As previously noted, when it comes to addressing my experience with bullshit and personal struggle to reform, "I Can't Get No Satisfaction".

-I reflect on my formative years to better understand why striving for honesty is hampered by my default BS behavior and fallback truthiness—the spirit is willing but the flesh is weak I guess—and why the process of unraveling it all remains a fete of escapology.
+I reflect on my formative years to better understand why striving for honesty is hampered by a default BS behavior and fallback truthiness—the spirit is willing but the flesh is weak I guess—and why the process of unraveling it all remains a feat of escapology.

-Over the course of many years in sales, marketing, communications, branding, and (dare I say it?) managing people and being managed, I have come to learn a lot about bullshit.
-Can smell it a mile off.
-Depending on the situation I could call it out for what it is or sweep it under the carpet as if it were nothing at all.
+Over the course of many years in sales, marketing, communications, branding, and management, I have come to learn a lot about bullshit.
+Depending on the situation, or who is dishing out, I can call it out for what it is or sweep it under the carpet as if it were nothing at all.

 I have been criticized for blogging unintelligibly long sentences and stuffing links in my posts like Mohammed Bello Abubakar did his 130 brides.
 I have since decided on shorter sentences (as a self-imposed discipline rather than kowtowing to advocates of the lowest common denominator and Flesch–Kincaid suck-ups).
 As for linking, that's another matter.

 Sisters Lisa-Kaindé and Naomi Diaz perform under the title Ibeyi.
 Heavily influenced by Afro-Cuban, Latin-Jazz, and Nigerian beats the duo sings in both English and Yoruba.
 The name “Ibeyi” translates from the Yoruba word for “twins.”